Even a child is known by his doings, whether his work be pure, and whether it be right.

 What should you do before the sun sets to improve your reputation?
 Remember, it must be by doing something pure and right.
 You do not impress wise persons by talking.
 And to believe your own words is insanity (Jer 17:9).
 If you think you are 90% perfect, but others think you are only 70%, it is probable that God has you perfectly pegged at 50%.

-Your reputation before God and good men depends on your actions, and both judges are to be won (Pr 22:1; 3:4; Luke 2:52).
+Your reputation before God and good men depends on your actions, and both of these judges are to be won (Pr 22:1; 3:4; Luke 2:52).
 Even a little folly can stink up your life (Ec 10:1), as children do from time to time, so you must be careful at all times in everything you do.
+Take life one day at a time and live it as perfectly as you can.

 Your actions influence the world.
 Your life is the only Bible some will ever read.
 The changed lives of the Corinthians made them living epistles (II Cor 3:2-3).
 You should preach Christ in everything you do, speaking only when necessary.
 By living for Him, you glorify God, adorn the gospel, defend the faith, encourage saints, silence enemies, convert sinners, and many other good things.
 Are you savory salt or worthless gravel?